WBFF: News operation

 WBFF presently broadcasts 55 hours of locally produced newscasts each week (with 9 1/2 hours each weekday, four hours on Saturdays and 3 1/2 hours on Sundays); in regards to the number of hours devoted to news programming, it is the highest local newscast output among Baltimore's broadcast television stations as well as in the state of Maryland in general.
 It is also the highest output of Sinclair Broadcast Group's stations (both out of its Fox affiliates and the company's overall television stations).

 Sinclair decided to invest in developing a news department for WBFF, with the station launching a nightly 10 p.m. newscast on June 3, 1991, co-anchored by Lisa Willis (formerly of WWOR-TV) and Jeff Barnd.
 The station added a weekday morning newscast in March 2000.
 In February 2003, it added a weeknight 11 p.m. newscast that was broadcast from Sinclair's now-defunct centralized news service, News Central, located in Hunt Valley.
 The start time of the weekday morning newscast was moved to 5:30 a.m. and an early evening newscast at 5:30 p.m. was subsequently added to the schedule in January 2005.
 On June 2, 2008, WBFF became the first Baltimore television station to begin broadcast its local newscasts in high definition.

 Jeff Barnd, a former WBFF news anchor, also hosted and provided commentary for the Sinclair-distributed syndicated news program American Crossroads.
 WBFF was featured in an episode during the third season of The Simple Life.
 On that episode, Paris Hilton and Nicole Richie took control of the station's weekday morning newscast.
 The two read the weather forecast and messed with the teleprompter.
 Tony Harris, later a CNN anchor, was once WBFF's lead anchor (co-anchoring with Lisa Willis).
 In 2015, former WJZ-TV co-anchor Kai Jackson was named the station's lead anchor.

 On January 24, 2011, WBFF expanded its weekday morning newscast from four to five hours to 5–10 a.m. weekdays, with the 9 a.m. edition called Fox 45 Good Day Baltimore.
-On April 9, 2012, WBFF expanded its early evening newscast by adding another half-hour at 5 p.m., shifting Judge Judy to a full-hour at 4 p.m.; the 5:30 p.m. newscast remains, but is treated as a separate newscast.
-In 2015 the station added a 4 p.m. newscast pushing Judge Judy back to 3 p.m.
+On April 9, 2012, WBFF expanded its early evening newscast by adding another half-hour at 5 p.m., shifting Judge Judy to a full-hour at 4 p.m.; the 5:30 p.m. newscast remained, but was treated as a separate newscast.
+In 2015, the station added a 4 p.m. newscast pushing Judge Judy back to 3 p.m.
 On January 20, 2013, WBFF debuted weekend morning newscasts, featuring a two-hour Saturday morning newscast and three hours of newscasts on Sunday mornings (with the third hour of the Sunday newscast airing after Fox News Sunday).